ComputationalPhysiology/simcardems/_sources/install_pip.md

 python3 -m pip install simcardems
 ```

-If you want the latest version or you want to develop `simcardems` you can install the code directly from the GitHub repo
+If you want the latest version or you want to contribute to `simcardems`,
+you can install the code directly from the GitHub repo

 ```
 python3 -m pip install git+https://github.com/ComputationalPhysiology/simcardems.git